The Entrance of Sound Interview

 With this in mind, the playing approach to each track must be diversified or the CD would quickly become dull.

 How do you diversify your skills?

 Once you’ve been playing for a while, you’ll develop a style which is uniquely you.
 This is one of your greatest strengths.
 But, it can easily become a hindrance since it’s easy to approach every song the same way using the same licks, chords, and rhythms.

 To overcome this, I record videos of myself playing and study exactly what I do.
 Then, I think of different ways to play things.
 It is amazing how many different opportunities are out there if you just stop and think of alternative methods.

-Additionally, to spice things up, I’ve used alternate tunings, non-typical timing signatures, and unique keys to the hammer dulcimer such as C#minor.
+Additionally, to spice things up, I’ve used alternate tunings, non-typical timing signatures, and unique keys to the hammered dulcimer.
 When playing in these different fashions, I find much diversity.

 Briefly summarize the process you use for creating a recording.

 I tend to capture a recording emotionally before logically.
 I feel it before I create it.
 It may take a few months or a few years to come up with the ideas of a project.